Epic fail for Qantas Twitter competition

 The discussion came as unions considered launching more disruptions to Qantas flights and the Australian government's industrial relations umpire began work to impose a new wage agreement between Qantas management and workers.

 This is not the first time Qantas has been in hot water over its PR efforts.
-In August it was criticized for a competition asking Australian fans to pose as their favorite rugby player and two fans posed as Fiji-born Radike Samo in Afro wigs and black paint.
+In August it was criticised for a competition asking Australian fans to pose as their favourite rugby player and two fans posed as Fiji-born Radike Samo in Afro wigs and black paint.

 The airline was pelted by critics for that episode, but others and Radike himself said the fans were paying him a tribute.